akulpillai/concrete/README.md

 # concrete

-Get coverage for compiled x86_64 ELFs.
+Get coverage for compiled x86/x86_64 ELFs.

 Right now, concrete only works on Linux and only outputs coverage information as basic block addresses in a `.cov` file.

-Note: It also does not support PIE binaires at this stage.
-Compile with `-no-pie` for testing.

 The idea is to add snapshotting capabilities allowing us to write an in memory fuzzer with it.